Corey Harrison: Career

-Harrison appeared as himself, alongside his dad Rick and Chumlee in "iLost My Head in Vegas", the November 3, 2012, episode of the American TV series iCarly.
+Harrison appeared as himself, alongside his dad Rick and Chumlee, in an episode of the American TV series iCarly.

-In 2022 Pawn Stars Do America debuted, featuring Harrison, his father and Chumlee traveling across the United States buying items from fans.
+In 2022, Pawn Stars Do America debuted, featuring Harrison, his father, and Chumlee traveling across the United States buying items from fans.

-In 2025 he announced he did not renew his contract with the history channel and had moved to Tulum Mexico where he has started to develop a barbecue joint.
+In 2025 he announced he did not renew his contract with the History Channel and had moved to Tulum, Mexico where he planned to develop a barbecue restaurant.
+In 2026, Harrison began hosting his own podcast "The Corey Harrison Show", he co-host the show alongside former Pawn Stars producer Jairus Cobb.

 Personal life

 Harrison's first wife was his high school sweetheart, Charlene, whom he married in 2009.
 They divorced in 2015.

 On May 26, 2017, Harrison married his second wife, Korina "Kiki" Harrison.
 Their divorce was finalized in September 2018.
 Harrison cited as the reason for the divorce their competitive work schedules, though the end of their marriage was an amicable one.
 In October 2018, their son, Richard Benjamin Harrison, was born.

-In 2010 Harrison started a weight loss journey after his doctor put him on diabetes medication.
-He then got weight loss surgery stating "I literally drove straight from the doctor to the lap band center and had the surgery almost immediately."
-He dropped 50 lbs in the first six weeks post surgery, and lost another 100 within the first year, he also started going to the gym regularly and picked up boxing resulting in him losing over 200 pounds.
+In 2010, Harrison started losing weight after his doctor put him on diabetes medication.
+He then got weight loss surgery, stating: "I literally drove straight from the doctor to the lap band center and had the surgery almost immediately."